-1 Identification
+1 Identification Problem

-To illustrate the identification problem and the source of variation that the model exploits to identify the impact of contracts on outcomes in the data, consider the following example.
+To illustrate the identification problem and the source of variation the model exploits, consider the following example.
 Entrepreneurs search for an investor to finance their startup company, while at the same time investors are searching for entrepreneurs to fund.
-Due to search frictions, potential counterparties encounter each other randomly.
+Due to search frictions, potential counterparties encounter each other randomly (an assumption we relax in an extension).
 Upon meeting, the parties attempt to negotiate a contract that is acceptable to both sides.
 For the purpose of this example, a contract, c, is the share of common equity in the startup received by the investor.
-If successful, the value of the startup is
+Suppose that if successful, the value of the startup is